betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    Consider archiving the software.
    There are archival services available such as [DOE Code](https://www.code.gov), [netlib.org](https://netlib.org), [Software Heritage](https://www.softwareheritage.org), [Internet Archive](https://archive.org) and [Archive Team](https://wiki.archiveteam.org/index.php/Main_Page) all of which handle archival of software among other things.
-   Another option to consider is archiving the software with a Digital Object Identifier (DOI) agency.
+   Another option to consider is archiving the software with a [Digital Object Identifier](https://bssw.io/items/persistent-identifiers-for-software-in-scientific-computing) (DOI) agency.
    There are many DOI agencies often specializing in certain kinds of digital assets.
    Some handle source code.
    Consider [Crossref](https://www.crossref.org), [Zenodo](https://zenodo.org) and [Open Science Framework](https://osf.io).

+6. **Archive Assets**: Store all relevant assets, such as design files, mockups, and any research conducted during the project.
+These assets can be beneficial for future projects or as reference material.

 1. Present or Publish (about the software)

-   Get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where you can talk in more detail about the *software* (instead of the science it may enable).
+   Get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where you can write in more detail about the *software* (and less about the science it may enable).
-   Often case-studies and lessons learned are good candidate topical areas for a piece of literature about the software.
+   Often case-studies and lessons learned are good candidate topical areas for a piece of literature about the software itself.
    Publish research papers, technical reports, or whitepapers that discuss the project's methodologies, challenges, and outcomes.
-   By actively sharing knowledge, you increase the chances of the community benefiting from the project's know-how.
+   By actively sharing knowledge of the software design and development, you increase the chances of the community benefiting from the project's know-how.

 1. Consider refactoring critical dependencies

-   Considering splitting out the pieces of your software that may have a life of their own apart from the originating project.
+   Consider identifying key pieces of the software which may be worth splitting out for a life as an independent package apart from the originating project.
-   Engage down stream dependencies and the community to ask if anyone is interested in taking over maintaining a piece.
+   Engage any stakeholders with down stream dependencies to ask if anyone is interested in taking over maintaining a package.
-   Seek researchers working in similar area to see if they may see a benefit to maintaining a piece.
+   Seek researchers working in similar area to see if they may see a benefit to maintaining any of these packages.
-   There may be graduate students looking for projects
+   There may be graduate students looking for projects to build upon who may be interested and willing to pick up and build upon a package.

-Discontinuing a partially completed software project can be challenging, but it's essential to handle it properly to preserve the knowledge gained and the lessons learned.
-Here are some steps and actions that can be useful in this process:

-1. **Documentation**: Start by documenting everything related to the project.
-This includes code, design decisions, architecture, and any relevant discussions or meetings.
-Create comprehensive documentation that can help other developers understand the project's scope, progress, and any challenges encountered.

- If you are aware of large swaths of documentation that is sitting around in places (emails, slide decks, pdf files) that are not already available online *with* the source code, consider getting this information *out there*.
+**Evaluate Salvageable Components**: Assess if any parts of the codebase or architecture can be reused in other projects.
+Salvaging valuable components can save time and effort in future development.

+1. Have a Post-Mortem Meeting:

-2. **Lessons Learned**: Conduct a lessons-learned session with the team to capture insights into what went well and what didn't during the project's development.
+**Lessons Learned**: Conduct a lessons-learned session with the team to capture insights into what went well and what didn't during the project's development.
 Document these lessons, as they can be valuable for future projects, ensuring that the same mistakes are not repeated.

-3. **Code Review**: If possible, conduct a code review with the team to identify any critical issues or potential security vulnerabilities.
+**Code Review**: If possible, conduct a code review with the team to identify any critical issues or potential security vulnerabilities.
 This will allow you to address these concerns and prevent them from carrying over to other projects.

-4. **Knowledge Transfer**: Identify team members who were heavily involved in the project and arrange knowledge transfer sessions with them.
-This can include one-on-one meetings, pair programming, or knowledge-sharing sessions with the entire team.

-5. **Version Control**: Ensure that all the code, even if incomplete, is properly version controlled.
-This will allow future developers to understand the project's evolution and have access to all the work done up to this point.

-6. **Archive Assets**: Store all relevant assets, such as design files, mockups, and any research conducted during the project.
-These assets can be beneficial for future projects or as reference material.

-7. **Identify Reasons for Discontinuation**: Understand the reasons why the project is being discontinued.
+**Identify Reasons for Discontinuation**: Understand the reasons why the project is being discontinued.
 It could be due to budget constraints, changing business priorities, or technical challenges.
 Knowing these reasons will help in making informed decisions for future projects.
+**Post-Mortem Meeting**: Hold a post-mortem meeting with the team to discuss the reasons behind the project's discontinuation and reflect on the overall experience.
+This can lead to valuable insights for future projects.

-8. **Communication**: Communicate the discontinuation decision transparently and promptly to stakeholders, clients, or anyone affected by the project.
+**Communication**: Communicate the discontinuation decision transparently and promptly to stakeholders, clients, or anyone affected by the project.
 Be honest about the reasons and express gratitude to the team for their efforts.

-9. **Maintain Contact Information**: Make sure you have contact information for all team members in case any follow-up questions or clarifications are required in the future.

-10. **Evaluate Salvageable Components**: Assess if any parts of the codebase or architecture can be reused in other projects.
-Salvaging valuable components can save time and effort in future development.

-12. **Post-Mortem Meeting**: Hold a post-mortem meeting with the team to discuss the reasons behind the project's discontinuation and reflect on the overall experience.
-This can lead to valuable insights for future projects.

 By following these steps, you can effectively discontinue a partially completed software project while retaining the knowledge gained and leveraging the lessons learned for future endeavors.

-Utilization of software project hosting providers such as SourceForge, GitHub, GitLab, etc.  definitely helps software projects avoid some issues when discontinuing by enabling the project to maintain a continued presence even after funding is lost.
-The more services (issue tracking, email lists, web site hosting, etc.) the project utilizes from hosting providers, the easier it is for informabout about the project to remain available even after all work has ended.
-For example, GitHub features the ability to put a repository in an *archived* state.
-But, even that has its limits (security updates for example take effort).

 There are things project stakeholders and sponsoring organizations can do to *gracefully* discontinue a software project in such a way that key assets remain aviailable for